JazzDivision/mini_warehouse_build/README.md

 ### 1. Data Types from CSV Imports

-When importing the CSV files, some fields (such as dates and numeric values) were automatically loaded as text (`VARCHAR`).
+When importing the CSV files, some fields (such as dates) were automatically loaded as text (`VARCHAR`).
 This caused issues when inserting into the final model, as the target tables expected proper data types like `DATE` and `DECIMAL`.

 **To fix this:**

 - Used `TRY_CONVERT()` when loading data into the final tables
 - This allowed valid values to be converted, while preventing the process from failing on invalid data

 This reinforced the importance of checking and correcting data types when working with raw data.
+In future, I would take extra care to catch this during staging.

 ---